rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-NOTE: Defined in +active_support/core_ext/proc.rb+.
+NOTE: Defined in `active_support/core_ext/proc.rb`.

-Extensions to +Date+
+Extensions to `Date`
 --------------------

 ### Calculations

-NOTE: All the following methods are defined in +active_support/core_ext/date/calculations.rb+.
+NOTE: All the following methods are defined in `active_support/core_ext/date/calculations.rb`.

 INFO: The following calculation methods have edge cases in October 1582, since days 5..14 just do not exist.
 This guide does not document their behavior around those days for brevity, but it is enough to say that they do what you would expect.
-That is, +Date.new(1582, 10, 4).tomorrow+ returns +Date.new(1582, 10, 15)+ and so on.
-Please check +test/core_ext/date_ext_test.rb+ in the Active Support test suite for expected behavior.
+That is, `Date.new(1582, 10, 4).tomorrow` returns `Date.new(1582, 10, 15)` and so on.
+Please check `test/core_ext/date_ext_test.rb` in the Active Support test suite for expected behavior.

-#### +Date.current+
+#### `Date.current`

-Active Support defines +Date.current+ to be today in the current time zone.
-That's like +Date.today+, except that it honors the user time zone, if defined.
-It also defines +Date.yesterday+ and +Date.tomorrow+, and the instance predicates +past?+, +today?+, and +future?+, all of them relative to +Date.current+.
+Active Support defines `Date.current` to be today in the current time zone.
+That's like `Date.today`, except that it honors the user time zone, if defined.
+It also defines `Date.yesterday` and `Date.tomorrow`, and the instance predicates `past?`, `today?`, and `future?`, all of them relative to `Date.current`.

-When making Date comparisons using methods which honor the user time zone, make sure to use +Date.current+ and not +Date.today+.
-There are cases where the user time zone might be in the future compared to the system time zone, which +Date.today+ uses by default.
-This means +Date.today+ may equal +Date.yesterday+.
+When making Date comparisons using methods which honor the user time zone, make sure to use `Date.current` and not `Date.today`.
+There are cases where the user time zone might be in the future compared to the system time zone, which `Date.today` uses by default.
+This means `Date.today` may equal `Date.yesterday`.

 #### Named dates

-##### +prev_year+, +next_year+
+##### `prev_year`, `next_year`

-In Ruby 1.9 +prev_year+ and +next_year+ return a date with the same day/month in the last or next year:
+In Ruby 1.9 `prev_year` and `next_year` return a date with the same day/month in the last or next year:

 ```ruby
 d = Date.new(2010, 5, 8) # => Sat, 08 May 2010